fugalh/launchpad-clj/README.md

 Tested with a new
 [Launchpad Mini](http://global.novationmusic.com/launch/launchpad-mini) in
 2015, which I understand works the same as a Launchpad S, but smaller.
-It may work for an older model Launchpad too, or for a Launchpad Pro.
-If you have one of those and try it, let me know how it goes.
+It may work for an older model Launchpad too.
+The new full-size Launchpad and Launchpad Pro with RGB colors could probably be made to work, if you're interested reach out.

 ## Usage